christienMD/whatsapp/README.md

 This WhatsApp clone project started as a task challenge given to me by my boss to test my React Native skills and evolved into a comprehensive UI study.
 I wanted to recreate the familiar WhatsApp interface with attention to detail - from the distinctive green accents to the subtle animations that make the app feel responsive.

 By connecting it to Supabase, I've created a foundation that could be extended with real-time functionality in the future, but the current focus is on delivering a polished, responsive UI that closely mirrors the original WhatsApp experience.
+More feature are coming!! , keep and eye on this repo for more whatsapp feature.

 ## Screenshots